Hockeyanlage

-Hockeyanlage is a field hockey venue located at Olympiapark in Munich, Germany.
+The Hockeyanlage was a temporary field hockey venue located at Olympiapark in Munich, Germany.
 The venue hosted the field hockey competitions for the 1972 Summer Olympics.

 The venue consisted of an area 95000 m2, including six playing fields of 101.4 m long by 61 m wide with one training venue of the same dimensions.
+The grandstands had capacity for 10,000 spectators at the main field and 5,000 at the second field; the other playing fields had smaller stands.